-Property Name Default Description

-channel -

-type The component type name, needs to be

-org.apache.flume.sink.solr.morphline.MorphlineSolrSink

-Property Name Default Description morphlineFile - The relative or absolute path on the local file system to the morphline configuration file.
-Example: /etc/flume-ng/conf/morphline.conf morphlineId null Optional name used to identify a morphline if there are multiple morphlines in a morphline config file batchSize 1000 The maximum number of events to take per flume transaction. batchDurationMillis 1000 The maximum duration per flume transaction (ms).
-The transaction commits after this duration or when batchSize is exceeded, whichever comes first. handlerClass org.apache.flume.sink.solr.morphline.MorphlineHandlerImplumeters and the second seco The FQCN of a class implementing org.apache.flume.sink.solr.morphline.MorphlineHandler isProductionMode false This flag should be enabled for mission critical, large-scale online production systems that need to make progress without downtime when unrecoverable exceptions occur.
-Corrupt or malformed parser input data, parser bugs, and errors related to unknown Solr schema fields produce unrecoverable exceptions. recoverableExceptionClasses org.apache.solr.client.solrj.SolrServerException Comma separated list of recoverable exceptions that tend to be transient, in which case the corresponding task can be retried.
-Examples include network connection errors, timeouts, etc. When the production mode flag is set to true, the recoverable exceptions configured using this parameter will not be ignored and hence will lead to retries. isIgnoringRecoverableExceptions false This flag should be enabled, if an unrecoverable exception is accidentally misclassified as recoverable.
-This enables the sink to make progress and avoid retrying an event forever.
+Property Name Default Description channel - type - The component type name, needs to be org.apache.flume.sink.solr.morphline.MorphlineSol morphlineFile The relative or absolute path on the local file system the morphline configuration file.
+Example: /etc/flum ng/conf/morphline.conf morphlineId null Optional name used to identify a morphline if there a multiple morphlines in a morphline config file batchSize 1000 The maximum number of events to take per flume transaction. batchDurationMillis 1000 The maximum duration per flume transaction (ms). transaction commits after this duration or when batchSize is exceeded, whichever comes first. handlerClass org.apache.flume.sink.solr.morphline.MorphlineHandlerImpl The FQCN of a class implementing org.apache.flume.sink.solr.morphline.MorphlineHan isProductionMode false This flag should be enabled for mission critical, large scale online production systems that need to make progress without downtime when unrecoverable exceptions occur.
+Corrupt or malformed parser inpudata, parser bugs, and errors related to unknown Sc schema fields produce unrecoverable exceptions. recoverableExceptionClasses org.apache.solr.client.solrj.SolrServerException Comma separated list of recoverable exceptions that tend to be transient, in which case the correspondin task can be retried.
+Examples include network connection errors, timeouts, etc. When the production mode flag is set to true, the recoverable exceptions configured using this parameter will not be ignored a hence will lead to retries. isIgnoringRecoverableExceptions false This flag should be enabled, if an unrecoverable exception is accidentally misclassified as recoverab This enables the sink to make progress and avoid retrying an event forever.